 There is a lot of information out there, and too many Google searches can sometimes send you into a tailspin.
 Don't get too overwhelmed!
-Finding accommodation abroad isn't as different as finding a place to live in your home university city.
+Finding accommodation abroad isn't so different from finding a place to live in your home university city.
 If you're still not finding the exact accommodation you desire, there are 'grass roots' options as well.

 Call your abroad university for suggestions.
-Search out Facebook groups specific to your university's students or 'for rent' groups in the city you are studying in.
-Talking with local students can help you sort typical rent prices, the best areas of town for you (whether that be quiet parts to study, shopping districts or the club scene.
+Search for Facebook groups specific to your university's students or 'for rent' groups in the city you are studying in.
+Talking with local students can help you sort typical rent prices, the best areas of town for you (whether that be quiet parts to study, shopping districts, or the club scene).
 Read local blogs for recommendations on the best areas for your age and interests!

 This should be a fun process, and one that ultimately leads to your home away from home.
 Let the wanderlust begin!